-The Film Academy announces the short films shortlisted for the Goya Awards in the categories of animation, documentary and fiction
+The Film Academy announces the short films shortlisted for the Goya in the categories of animation, documentary and fiction

-A committee, made up of members of the institution's Board of Directors and the winners of the last five editions in the three categories, has selected the titles that will compete for the first cut of the Goyas.
+A committee, made up of members of the institution's Board of Directors and the winners of the last five editions in the three categories, has selected the titles that will compete for the first cut of the Goya.

 The Tree of Lost Souls, directed and produced by Laura Zamora Cabeza